-Local Search – As a business owner, you have probably at one time searched your company name online to see how it appears in the search results.
+As a business owner, you have probably at one time searched your company name online to see how it appears in the local search results.
 Interestingly, many other people and potential clients do the same both on mobile and desktop in a local search for reviews and directions.

-Search engine optimization – SEO changes all the time and therefore, you have to find new ways to always dominate, especially in the local scene.
+SEO practices change all the time and therefore, you have to find new ways to always dominate, especially in the local scene.
 Below is a compilation of ways you can use to optimize your on and off-site strategies so that you appeal to clients who may be searching for your business locally.

 NAP (Name Address & Phone), A Must For Local Search

 So how do search engines find your business?
 They look for your business name, business address, and business phone number.
 There is an ecosystem of local directories, and “aggregators” that search for and find this NAP information.

 This ecosystem is vast and can be very beneficial to local businesses if the NAP information for your business is consistent.

 Not only do your business name, address, and phone number need to appear consistently on your site, but they need to be submitted consistently on all the local directories in the local seo ecosystem.

 There are many tools that can assist in this effort but it is critical that the search engines have the right information about your business so it can be found and listed properly in the search results.

 Google My Business users can now have more control over how they appear on mobile and desktop thanks to a Google feature called Google Posts.
 As a business, it is important that you claim your Google My Business page.

 Listing your business information in Google will index your information for local search results so you appear in direct searches for your business, but also general searches for your local area.